Friday, 4 August 2023

 August 5 Limnos Island

-L: en route to Limnos Island.
-R: (yellow) February 1915, the failed attempt by the British and French fleets to force a passage through the Dardanelles, the Turks had blanketed the strait with mines.
-(Green) the beginning of the amphibious landing on the peninsula in April 1915.
+L: En route to Limnos Island.
+R: (yellow) February 1915, the failed attempt by the British and French fleets to force a passage through the Dardanelles.
+The Turks had blanketed the strait with mines.
+(Green) The beginning of the amphibious landing on the Peninsula in April 1915.

 Entering the harbour at Limnos